Configure a Raspberry Pi-Controlled Servo

 Configure a pi servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a Raspberry Pi board into your machine:

-Navigate to the config tab of your machine’s page in the Viam app.
-Click on the Components subtab and click Create component.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the servo type, then select the pi model.
-Enter a name for your servo and click Create.
+Enter a name or use the suggested name for your servo and click Create.

 An example configuration for a pi servo in the Viam app Config Builder.